 We’re growing and we’re looking for people to join our team.
 If you enjoy what we do, get excited about high quality products, and fit one of the below job descriptions, then we’d love to hear from you.
-And please forward this to friends who might be interested.
+Visit our updated listings here.

 Why Kaufmann Mercantile?

 We’re a young and creative company located in Brooklyn, NY.
 We are as passionate about the people who work here as we are about the products we sell.
 You can learn more about what we stand for here.

 Rosa, Basket Maker

 Alice Bernardo is the author of Saber Fazer, a documental project started in 2010, with the goal of preserving the artisanal and semi-industrial production tradition in Portugal.
 “I understood that a lot of the knowledge these makers held wasn’t being passed on to anyone,” Alice said, “and it was going to be lost very soon.”

 Alice has been featured on her own TEDx talk for this evolving project.
 She took a break from her travels in Brazil to talk with me about why the stories of these makers in particular seemed so necessary to preserve.
 The photos here are all by Alice, with more published on her blog.